goombamaui/paragonx/content/events/25fall-ap-chem-pt1.md

 dateStart: '2025-10-12'
 dateEnd: '2025-01-04'
 instructor: Kevin He
-description: 'This 12 week class is the first of a 24-class offering (classes 13-24 will be offered in the Spring session) which will cover the full curriculum covered on the AP® Chemistry Exam.'
+description: 'This 12 week class is the first of a 24-class offering (classes 13 through 24 will be offered in the Spring session) which will cover the full curriculum covered on the AP® Chemistry Exam.'

 registration: 'https://forms.gle/uptCCPtYWVn5yYfe9'
 type: 'Online Class'